Reflections on the Holy Family: Did St. Joseph Take the Night Shift?

-On my nightstand there is a stack of books.
-Two of which you’d probably think don’t belong together.
-One on Our Lady of Kibeho and another by Glennon Doyle.
-I’ve written previously about Our Lady of Kibeho by Immaculee Ilibagiza and Steve Erwin (2008), and how I believe her messages to the children of Africa are not limited to that particular time and space but in fact speak to the many sufferings we’re currently experiencing in the United States, specifically racial tension and a growing hatred towards others with opposing views.
-Recently, Our Lady of Kibeho’s messages have been resurfacing in my mind and the one being pressed upon me the most is Mary’s statements about how she is a mother to all— just like God is a father to all.
-Since learning of these apparitions, I’ve discovered that people from all walks of life and different views of spirituality, like Glennon Doyle, feel the loving embrace of this Mother in Heaven.
+I’ve written previously about Our Lady of Kibeho by Immaculee Ilibagiza and Steve Erwin (2008), and how I believe her messages to the children of Africa are not limited to that particular time and space but in fact, speak to the many sufferings we’re currently experiencing in the United States, specifically racial tension and growing hatred towards others with opposing views.
+Recently, Our Lady of Kibeho’s messages have resurfaced in my mind, and the one being pressed upon me the most is Mary’s statements about how she is a mother to all— just like God is a father to all.
+Since learning of these apparitions, I’ve discovered that people from all walks of life and those who hold differing views on spirituality, feel the loving embrace of this Mother in Heaven.
 In fact, The Blessed Mother succeeds where others fail in bridging the gap between the wayward sinner and God.

 She is called the Mediatrix after all.